RMichaelSwan/fastface/README.md

 # fastface

 I made this because it took me longer than 5 minutes to get a face detector up and running from my webcam.
 Hopefully this will aid others in getting running in less than 5 minutes.
-Most of the credit goes to cvlib.
+99% of the credit goes to cvlib and opencv.

 ## Install

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## Run

-python faceface.py
+`python fastface.py`

 ## What Next?